inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 There are also some other generic queueing model elements which don't fit well into any of the above categories.

--  :ned:`PacketGate`: allows or prevents packets to pass through, either pushed or popped
+-  :ned:`PacketGate`: allows or prevents packets to pass through, either pushed or pulled
 -  :ned:`PacketMultiplexer`: passively connects multiple inputs to a single output, packets are pushed into the inputs
--  :ned:`PacketDemultiplexer`: passively connects a single input to multiple outputs, packets are popped from the outputs
+-  :ned:`PacketDemultiplexer`: passively connects a single input to multiple outputs, packets are pulled from the outputs
 -  :ned:`PacketDelayer`: sends received packets to the output with some delay independently
 -  :ned:`PacketCloner`: sends one copy of each received packet to all outputs
 -  :ned:`PacketHistory`: keeps track of the last N packets which can be inspected in Qtenv